md-bz/Hyper-Chat/readme.md

 -   The E2E messaging feature is still in beta and may not function as expected.
 -   Channel functionality is not implemented, even though a model exists.
--   The Protected and Restricted routes login is broken since the original codebase was in express and some things don't work, so right now all routes are available
+-   The Protected and Restricted routes logic is broken since the original codebase was in express and some things don't work, so right now all routes are available

 ## Future Updates